Aarbel/web-app-to-stores/README.md

-This repo is based on Cordova and you just have 1 javascript configuration file to run your website or SPA inside and app :tada:
+This repo is based on Cordova and you just have 1 javascript configuration file to run your Web App or SPA inside a Native App :tada:

 **Will Apple approve the app if it just wraps a site?**
 ```